kayloniwb-svg/WHSTechNotes/journal.md

 # December 1, 2025

 A real job that uses drones is a Drone Software Engineer, who creates the programs and algorithms that control drone operations.
 In this role, coding in languages like Python and C++ is essential for developing flight control software, programming autonomous navigation and obstacle avoidance systems, and integrating sensors like GPS and cameras.
 Software engineers enable drones to process data in real-time, making intelligent decisions without constant human input for tasks such as environmental monitoring, surveillance, or delivery services.
 Regarding compensation, the average annual salary for a Drone Software Engineer in the United States is approximately \$147,524, with top earners making over \$200,000 annually, according to a November 2025 ZipRecruiter report.
 Educational requirements for this career typically include a bachelor's degree in computer science, aerospace engineering, or a related technical field.
-Additionally, an FAA Part 107 Remote Pilot Certificate is often required for testing and operating drones in a commercial capacity.
+Additionally, an FAA Part 107 Remote Pilot Certificate is often required for testing and operating drones in a commercial capacity.“I used AI to assist with this entry.”